spapas/goto-previous-buffer/README.md

 ## Extension Settings

 You will need to add a keyboard shortcut to execute the `goto-previous-buffer` command.
-I recommend assigning it to `shift+tab` (I know this moves the indentation left but backspace should also sufficec for that and since you'll want to use that command all the time I recommend assigning it to an easy combination).
+I recommend assigning it to `shift+tab` or `ctrl-shift+tab` (I know that these keyboards are already assigned to move the indentation left or cycle to the other open buffers but I use that thing all the time so I recommend assigning it to an easy combination).
+You can also use `ctrl+6` like vim!
+To do that press `ctrl+shift+p` and then search for `open keyboard shortcuts`.
+In the filter in this write write `goto-previous-buffer` and then click the cross or pencil to change the shortcut to your desired one.

 ## Known Issues